 Most cases of cystitis are managed at home with over-the-counter painkillers like paracetamol or ibuprofen.
 It’s recommended that you drink plenty of water and avoid having sex until the infection has subsided.

 If you are experiencing a severe case of cystitis and end up seeing a GP, they will likely prescribe you a short course of antibiotics which will help rid your body of the infection more effectively.
-Book a video consultation with a babylon doctor to discuss treatment and get you on the road to recovery.
+Book a video consultation with our doctor to discuss treatment and get you on the road to recovery.

 The information provided is for educational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Seek the advice of a doctor with any questions you may have regarding a medical condition.
 Never delay seeking or disregard professional medical advice because of something you have read here.